tgvishnu/Vishnu.Clauses/README.md

    - Inline
 ## a.
 Handle Attribute
 > ## Description
-     Handle attribute, supresses or handles the exceptions raised by any method.
+     Attribute Handle, supresses or handles the exceptions raised by any method.
 Optionally allows to invoke other action if any exception is handled or supressed.
 Handle attribute allows inheritance.

 > ## Usage